 \paragraph{Training details.} Table \ref{tab:hyperparameters} shows the training and model hyper-parameters used to train the 340M and 1.3B parameter models.
 The KV-memory component of HQLTs use the RoPE positional encodings \citep{su2024roformer}; Appendix \ref{app:ablation_pos} provides the corresponding ablation study.
 We train with an effective batch size of 64 per GPU with a sequence length of 2048, using 4 GPUs, for 28,672 steps; this yields 15,032,385,536 tokens.
 The 1.3B models were trained with a slightly increased sequence length of 2240; this increases the training token count to 16,441,671,680 (for simplicity, in the main text, we refer to both of them as trained for 15B tokens) Note that the actual parameter counts of 340M models are about 370M; we follow this convention from prior work \citep{yang2024parallelizing,yang2024gated,YangWSPK24,grazzi2024unlocking} (likely related to the fact that if the models shared the input and output embedding matrices of about 30M parameters, they would have 340M parameters; but this is not the case, either in our work, nor in the prior work).

-Training of 340M models using 4 H100-80GB GPUs take about 8 hours for the baseline transformer and 10 hours for DeltaNet and all the HQLT models with the window size of 64 tokens.
-For the 1.3 models, these numbers become 26 hours for the baseline transformer and DeltaNet, and 30 hours for all the HQLTs variants.
+\textbf{Training time.} Training of 340M models using 4 H100-80GB GPUs take about 8 hours for the baseline transformer and 10 hours for DeltaNet and all the HQLT models with the window size from 64 to 1024 tokens.
+For the 1.3B models, these numbers become 26 hours for the baseline transformer and DeltaNet, and 30 hours for all the HQLTs variants.
 Given that the training for the 1.3B models uses 16B tokens, training throughputs are 170K tokens/second and 148K tokens/second for the baseline Transformer/DeltaNet and HQLT, respectively.

 We use the \texttt{fla} \citep{yang2024fla} toolkit to implement the models, and \texttt{flame} \citep{yang2025flame} to train them.